3ofcoins/jetpack/README.md

          - [ ] Maybe some variant of tags that would be unique per name?
    - [ ] `/etc/rc.d/jetpack` (`/etc/rc.d/jetpack_` for individual
-         containers?) to start containers at boot time, and generally manage them as services
+         pods?) to start pods at boot time, and generally manage them as services
    - If/when we get enough live runtime data to make it complicated, maybe a centralized indexed storage, like SQLite?
 This could also